Kimberley Birdwatching’s Ashmore Expedition 2018 is selling fast, contact us to secure your spot.

 The route is shown on the map on the following page and a detailed itinerary will be forwarded to people booking the trip.
 Our journey north from Broome targets deeper water along the continental shelf as we track north to Scott Reef and ultimately Ashmore Reef.
-These waters can be incredibly exciting, with huge potential for rare pelagic seabirds like Jouanin’s Petrel, Leach’s Storm-Petrel, Abbott’s Booby and even Persian Shearwater.
-Cetaceans can also add to the excitement with mixed species pods of dolphins including Spinner, Pan-tropical Spotted and Fraser’s Dolphin.
-Larger animals like Pilot, Melon-headed and Sperm Whale have been recorded regularly and rarer cetaceans including Beaked Whales species also hunt canyons that form the continental shelf, presenting plenty of spotting and ID challenges.
-More regular tubenoses include Bulwer’s and Tahiti Petrel, Streaked, Wedge-tailed, Fleshy-footed and Hutton’s Shearwater, and Wilson’s Storm-Petrel.
+These waters can be incredibly exciting, with huge potential for rare pelagic seabirds like Jouanin’s Petrel, Matsudaira’s & Swinhoe’s Storm-Petrel, Abbott’s Booby and possible sightings of Tropical Shearwater.
+Cetaceans also add to the excitement with mixed species pods of dolphins including Spinner, Pan-tropical Spotted and Fraser’s Dolphin.
+Larger animals like Pilot, Melon-headed and Sperm Whale have been recorded regularly and rarer cetaceans including Beaked Whales species.
+More regular pelagic birdlife include Bulwer’s and Tahiti Petrel, Streaked, Wedge-tailed, Fleshy-footed and Hutton’s Shearwater, and Wilson’s Storm-Petrel.
 All three Jaegers species; Pomarine, Arctic and Long-tailed have been recorded.

 Tropical Seabirds are in no shortage when close to Ashmore and the Lacepede Islands with three species of Booby, Lesser and Greater Frigatebird and eleven tern species.
-On Ashmore we have a chance to see Common, Black and Lesser Noddy breeding in close proximity while Roseate Terns in full breeding plumage take some beating.
+On Ashmore we have a chance to see Common, Black and Lesser Noddy breeding in close proximity.

-The trip will also give participants the chance to compare Sooty and Bridled Tern and Crested and Lesser Crested Tern.
-Ashmore Reef and the Lacepede Islands also support large numbers of migratory shorebirds and many of the twenty-odd species will have attained breeding plumage.
-Rare shorebirds recorded on Ashmore include Common Redshank, Little Stint, Broad-billed Sandpiper and Asian Dowitcher.
+The trip enables participants to compare Sooty and Bridled Tern and Crested and Lesser Crested Tern.
+Ashmore Reef and the Lacepede Islands also support large numbers of migratory shorebirds with rare species regularly recorded on Ashmore and the Lacepedes include Common Redshank, Little Stint, Broad-billed Sandpiper and Asian Dowitcher.

-West Island on Ashmore Reef is an extraordinary place for rare birds and the Australian list is complemented by a number firsts recorded on the island.
-The location is a perfect migrant trap for Australian and Asian landbirds and this trip offers birders a unique opportunity to experience the excitement of finding something new, rare or unexpected.
+West Island on Ashmore Reef is an extraordinary place for rare birds and the Australian list is complemented by a number of Australian firsts recorded on the island.
+The location is a perfect migrant trap for Australian and Asian land birds and this trip offers birders a unique opportunity to experience the excitement of finding something new, rare or unexpected.

 Each cabin features:

-- Double Cabins can be configured into two single beds or a queen.
+- Double Cabins can be configured into two single beds.

 - Storage shelves